VCHSRobots/EpicFMS/docs/PCB_log.md

 PCB-5 was also used on bad ring.
 It will connect, but will not work with the IR Beams.
 Suppected burnout on GPIO pins.

+Work on Thrusday, 10/28:
+PCB-5 was misswired, a bad mod.
+Fixed the mod, and PCB-5 now okay.
+Also, resodered PCB-13, works not.
+And finshed PCB-12 with new ESP, and something seems to be wrong...
+Set aside for debugging later.